alexanderzimmermann/HookFramework/Docs/languages/en/ref/installation.rst

 often than releases occur.

-Once you have a copy of Hook Framework available, the hook framework needs some configuration in order to access all the informations needed for the :ref:`listener <svn.listener.introduction>`.
+Once you have a copy of Hook Framework available, the hook framework needs some configuration in order to access all the informations needed for the :ref:`listener <core.listener.introduction>`.